rhobaker/Data_Project/README.md

-# This repositiory contains the files for Group 2's CFGDegree Data Science Project
+# This repository contains the files for Group 2's CFGDegree Data Science Project

 ### Group 2's team members are: